This information explains tests that shows whether you have COVID-19, and describes the tests’ risks and benefits.Back to top

 If you’re an inpatient (patient staying in the hospital) and tested positive for COVID-19:

-- You will be kept apart from other people as much as possible to protect other patients and staff from getting COVID-19.
+- You’ll be kept apart from other people as much as possible to protect other patients and staff from getting COVID-19.

 - Your healthcare providers may enter your room less often and stay for shorter periods of time than what you’ve experienced in the past.
 They may also call your hospital room phone or cell phone to check on you.
 This is because the less time they spend in an isolation room, the lower the risk that your healthcare providers and their other patients will get sick from the virus.